FahadAlNasser/Web_Security_pj/README.md

 ### If you woud like to provide suggestion for my practice and learning, I would appreciate it.

-### If you like to use this project, please feel free:
+### If you would like to use this project, please feel free:

 1- Open the command terminal and change to path to wherever you like to clone the repo: